At some point, we wanted to know for sure. How it is with fecal water and zeolite.

 -

-Cerbu et al. (2020) studied 80 calves with diarrhea.
-One group received an additional 2% clinoptilolite in their feed.
-After just 8 days, stool consistency had significantly improved, and the frequency of diarrhea decreased considerably.
-Furthermore, body weight remained more stable than in the control group.
+Cerbu et al. (2020) investigated 80 calves with diarrhea.
+One group additionally received 2% clinoptilolite in their feed.
+Already after 8 days, the stool consistency had significantly improved, and the frequency of diarrhea decreased significantly.
+In addition, body weight remained more stable than in the control group.

 Source: DOI: 10.3390/ani10122284 -

-Katsoulos et al. (2016) analyzed dairy cows fed aflatoxin-contaminated feed.
-The addition of 1% clinoptilolite significantly reduced the aflatoxin M1 content in the milk – evidence of effective toxin binding in the digestive tract.
+Katsoulos et al. (2016) analyzed dairy cows that received aflatoxin-contaminated feed.
+By adding 1% clinoptilolite, the content of aflatoxin M1 in milk could be significantly reduced – proof of effective toxin binding in the digestive tract.

 Source: DOI: 10.1016/j.anifeedsci.2016.03.001 -

-Ortatatli et al. (2005) conducted a histological examination of chickens exposed to aflatoxins.
-The group treated with zeolite showed less liver damage and better overall health.
+Ortatatli et al. (2005) conducted a histological study on chickens exposed to aflatoxins.
+The group with zeolite showed less liver damage and better overall health.

 Source: Research in Veterinary Science, 78(1):61–68